Convallatoxin (cardiac glycoside) assay

 Additional analyses available

-YesWeLab also offers other assays of glycosides and associated plant molecules, allowing the evaluation of natural extracts to be completed:
+YesWeLab also offers other assays for glycosides and associated plant molecules, allowing for a more comprehensive evaluation of natural extracts:

-These complementary analyses provide a complete view of the toxic and bioactive profiles of plant extracts.
+These additional analyses provide a complete view of the toxic and bioactive profiles of plant extracts.

 YesWeLab expertise

-Since 2020, YesWeLab has been supporting manufacturers, distributors, and design offices in managing their laboratory analyses.
-Our digital platform centralizes requests, facilitates sample tracking, and ensures fast and clear results.
+Since 2020, YesWeLab has been supporting manufacturers, distributors, and engineering firms in managing their laboratory analyses.
+Our digital platform centralizes requests, facilitates sample tracking, and ensures fast and clear delivery of results.

-We work with a network of carefully selected partner laboratories, most of which are ISO 17025 certified and COFRAC accredited.
-This quality requirement guarantees reliable analyses, adapted to the specificities of the matrices and the analytical methods required.
+We work with a network of rigorously selected partner laboratories, most of which are ISO 17025 certified and COFRAC accredited.
+This commitment to quality guarantees reliable analyses, tailored to the specific characteristics of the matrices and the analytical methods required.

-Our scientific team remains available to support your projects, meet your regulatory constraints and optimize your quality control processes.
+Our scientific team remains available to support your projects, meet your regulatory requirements and optimize your quality control processes.

 Other analyses we perform